 The original Tea House was built in Japan and assembled in Pasadena.
 What a serene place to drink tea.

-Mr Storrier Stearns died in 1950 and his estate was subdivided and sold at action.
+Mr. Storrier Stearns died in 1950 and his estate was subdivided and sold at auction.
 From there, the garden has been neglected and the teahouse had burned down.
 Since then, the garden has been restored.
 In 2005 the garden entered into the National Register of Historic Places which is “the official list of the Nation’s historic places worthy of preservation.”

 Sound like it’s worth a visit?